France raining on Messi's parade does not worry Deschamps

-France coach Didier Deschamps is unperturbed about the prospect of Les Bleus playing the role of party poopers in Lionel Messi's quest to finally win the World Cup in Sunday's final.
+The stars on beIN set to light up the World Cup final

-Messi has already confirmed the showpiece game at Lusail Stadium will be his last-ever outing at the World Cup.
+Messi has already confirmed the showpiece game at Lusail Stadium will be his last outing at a World Cup.

 In that sense, it is the last opportunity he has to win the only major trophy he is yet to lift, potentially cementing his status as the "greatest of all time".